Stef1259/draft-spark-engine/README.md

 - Source attribution and quote verification are critical for editorial integrity
 - Workflow should be intuitive for non-technical users
 - Simulated AI outputs are acceptable for MVP demonstration
+- It is aasumed that the language used for writing articles, and source content would be English

 ## Architecture